-No Task Kwedikabu Mazingara Research component Inputs to FBD charcoal model and recommendations to related policy framework 1 Awareness meetings at a village level VNRCs and Village Leaders explain the idea to the general assembly VNRCs and Village Leaders explain the idea to the general assembly 2 Forest management plan, PFRA according to CBFM guidelines; identify and add charcoal FMU in the plan Completed, but do necessary updates on the completed plan PFRA with emphasis on the charcoal - check possibilities of adding degraded land in the VLFR to be used in charcoal production Purchase durable data collection units (weatherproof, easy to use) 3 Form Charcoal Makers' Association (CMA) Register with relevant a district, etc.), record ke 4 Exchange visit to Kilosa to learn (CMA, VNRC, district authorities?)
+No Task Kwedikabu Mazingara Research component Inputs to FBD charcoal model and recommendations to related policy framework 1 Awareness meetings at a village level VNRCs and Village Leaders explain the idea to the general assembly VNRCs and Village Leaders explain the idea to the general assembly 2 Forest management plan, PFRA according to CBFM guidelines; identify and add charcoal FMU in the plan Completed, but do necessary updates on the completed plan PFRA with emphasis on the charcoal - check possibilities of adding degraded land in the VLFR to be used in charcoal production Purchase durable data collection units (weatherproof, easy to use) 3 Form Charcoal Makers' Association (CMA) Register with relevant a district, etc.), record ke • • 4 Exchange visit to Kilosa to learn (CMA, VNRC, district authorities?)
 Charcoal makers to lead doing business as an as possible challenges.
-VN about the management sociation and IRC to peer learn 5 Pricing of charcoal Basing on the market ir price per bag / area uni between VNRC and CM information collected) it (negotiation Value chain assessment
+VN about the management sociation and IRC to peer learn 5 Pricing of charcoal Basing on the market in price per bag / area uni between VNRC and CM information collected) it (negotiation Value chain assessment

-No Task Kwedikabu Mazingara Research component Inputs to FBD charcoal model and recommendations to related policy framework 6 Charcoal FMU APO, related training to VNRC and CMA Draft APO with VNRC a management practices regeneration, mark anr five years ahead so that visible), agree on the pa (area-wise/per bag) rela- including terms and con gear for VNRC/CMA, tra to ensure ual coupes (possibly t they are clearly ayment structure ated, related contract nditions, working Set up of permanent sample plots, get baseline (biomass, species distribution, size classes) Possible adjustments to the model -minimum diameter -rotation -forest management practices to ensure optimized species distribution -biomass information to facilitate scalable area-vise biomass estimates 7 Visualization of the model Model well presented a and on the site (sign bo the schools and village to see etc. ards), awareness in 8 Improved kilns to site Get one metal kiln for e purposes, train CMA in and in collecting data o the kiln management 9 Start operations, felling& charring Practical training on IBE investment kiln.
-Support charring proce metal kiln.
-Collecting kiln efficiency information (IBEK & metal kiln), measure the impact of moisture content /biomass size / species to recovery Adjustments to the model - charring technology instructions -improvements in IBEK running instructions -improvements to mental kiln running instructions 10 Selling charcoal Support CMA with mar calculations, and accord market.
-Support CMA with reco Support VNRC and CMA issues.
-Facilitate relationship w (levies, fees paid) dingly the selection of rd keeping.
-A in contractual Collect information of the possible bottlenecks in the sales.
-Recommendations to authorities related to charcoal policy framework.
-11 Pilot storing to demonstrate the price changes and their impact on the profits Build a storage facility, charcoal for rainy seasc benefits by profit calcu on.
-Demonstrate the Adjustments to the model - storing capacity investment vs. added profit (case documented for other charcoal makers to learn) 12 2 nd year contracting - felling - charring - selling Any changes needed fo between VNRC & CMA VNRC from per bag fee Possible improvements (e.g. changing fees to to area-wise fee?).
-2 nd year data from permanent sample plots Adjustments to the contract template.
-Possible recommendations to charcoal policy.
+NI Tools Vadilaah Maringaya Dagageh Innuta to EDD shares -!
+No Task Kwedikabu Mazingara Research Inputs to FBD charcoal component model and recommendations to related policy framework 6 Charcoal FMU Draft APO with VNRC a Set up of permanent Possible adjustments to the APO, related management practices sample plots, get model training to VNRC regeneration, mark ann baseline (biomass, -minimum diameter and CMA five years ahead so tha species distribution, -rotation visible), agree on the pa size classes) -forest management practices (area-wise/per bag) relincluding terms and co to ensure optimized species distribution gear for VNRC/CMA, tra - -biomass information to gear for vivile, civili, an 21111116 facilitate scalable area-vise biomass estimates 7 Visualization of Model well presented a at the village entry the model and on the site (sign bo ards), awareness in the schools and village center for any visitor to see etc. 8 Improved kilns to Get one metal kiln for e site purposes, train CMA in 9 Ctart aparations and in collecting data o · Callasting kiln officionay Adjustments to the model 9 Start operations, felling& charring Practical training on IBE investment kiln. ck or any other low Collecting kiln efficiency information (IBEK & Adjustments to the model - charring technology rening & enarring mvestment kiin. metal kiln), measure instructions Support charring proce ss with IBEK and the impact of moisture -improvements in IBEK running metal kiln. content /biomass size / instructions species to recovery -improvements to mental kiln running instructions 10 Selling charcoal Support CMA with mar ket contacts, viability Collect information of Recommendations to calculations, and accord dingly the selection of the possible authorities related to charcoal market. bottlenecks in the sales. policy framework.
+Support CMA with reco Support VNRC and CMA A in contractual issues.
+Facilitate relationship v with authorities (levies, fees paid) vitii autiiorities 11 Pilot storing to Build a storage facility, test keeping x% of Adjustments to the model - demonstrate the charcoal for rainy seaso storing capacity investment vs. price changes and benefits by profit calcu added profit (case documented their impact on · for other charcoal makers to the profits learn) 12 2 nd year Any changes needed fo 2 nd year data from Adjustments to the contract contracting - between VNRC & CMA permanent sample template. felling - charring - VNRC from per bag fee plots Possible recommendations to selling Possible improvements into operations charcoal policy.